Tory Mussett

-Tory Mussett is an Australian actress.
+Tory Mussett is an Australian film and television actress.

+Career

 Her first television appearance was in an episode of the detective drama Murder Call.
 She later appeared in an episode of Flat Chat, and had a larger role in Crash Palace.

-She had small parts both in The Matrix Reloaded (2003) as the Beautiful Woman at Le Vrai and in Peter Pan (2003) as one of the mermaids.
-This was followed by a more substantial role playing "Jessica" in the 2005 film Boogeyman.
+Mussett had small parts both in The Matrix Reloaded (2003) as the Beautiful Woman at Le Vrai and in Peter Pan (2003) as one of the mermaids.
+This was followed by a more substantial role playing Jessica in the 2005 film Boogeyman.
 In 2006, she starred in the third episode of the TV miniseries Nightmares and Dreamscapes: From the Stories of Stephen King where she played the girlfriend of a private detective played by William H. Macy.

-In 2007 she starred as "Julie" in WWE Films Production of The Condemned starring Stone Cold Steve Austin.
-Tory was credited under the name "Victoria Mussett", appearing as a minor character in the Australian comedy show 30 Seconds in 2009, on The Comedy Channel.
-Tory played "Sally" in U.S. show Mistresses in 2013 on the ABC.
+In 2007 she starred as Julie in WWE Films production of The Condemned starring Stone Cold Steve Austin.
+Tory was credited under the name 'Victoria Mussett', appearing as a minor character in the Australian comedy show 30 Seconds in 2009, on The Comedy Channel.
+Tory played Sally in U.S. show Mistresses in 2013 on the ABC.